liqotech/liqo/docs/pages/User/Install/platforms/k3s.md

 helm install liqo liqo/liqo -n liqo --create-namespace --set clusterName="MyCluster" --set networkManager.config.podCIDR="10.42.0.0/16" --set networkManager.config.serviceCIDR="10.43.0.0/16"
 ```

 If the clusters you would like to connect are in the same L2 broadcast domain, the Liqo discovery mechanism based on mDNS will handle the discovery automatically.
-If you have your clusters in different L3 domains, you have to manually create [manually a *foreign_cluster* resource](/user/post-install/discovery) or rely on [DNS discovery](/user/post-install/discovery#manual-configuration).
+If you have your clusters in different L3 domains, you have to manually create [a *foreign_cluster* resource](/user/post-install/discovery) or rely on [DNS discovery](/user/post-install/discovery#manual-configuration).

 #### On-premise Cluster behind NAT